-I bet that everybody can specify world-famous parks around the globe, like Hyde Park, Central Park, Park Güell, Bois de Boulogne, Golden Gate Park, etc. Let me introduce you our very-own world-famous park, called Margaret Island (Margitsziget), the green heart of Budapest, the leisure escape from the hectic city.
+I bet that everybody can name some world-famous parks around the globe, like Hyde Park, Central Park, Park Güell, Bois de Boulogne, Golden Gate Park, etc. Let me introduce you to our very own world-famous park, called Margaret Island (Margitsziget), the green heart of Budapest, the leisure escape from the hectic city.

 Explore the park

 The 2.5km long and narrow island lies in the middle of the Danube between Margaret and Árpád Bridges, and offers stunning walking routes through lush meadows and gardens.
 It has been a public park since the mid-19th century.
 It used to be known as The Island of Rabbits but at end of the 19th century it was named after Béla IV’s daughter, Margaret who lived and died here.
 You can see the ruins of the convent where she lived, and a little church which was founded in the 13th century.

 The octagonal Water Tower was built in Art Nouveau style in 1911, designed by Hungarian architect Rezső Vilmos Ray.
 Ray visualized a structure that is both functional and decorative.
 The tower ensures the water supply for the tenants of the island and also functions as a lookout tower for visitors.
 Since the renovation in 2011 it also serves as a venue for art and photography exhibitions.
 The Water Tower overlooks the large Open-air Theater with a seating capacity of 3500, which hosts a variety of events during the Budapest Summer Festival.

 If you’re an animal enthusiast, don’t leave without popping into mini petting zoo where visitors can get up close to a range of birds and animals.
 Kids can also enjoy pony rides.